Elijas/auto-youtube-subscription-playlist-2/README.md

 ### Features

-- Add all new videos to Youtube playlists (uploaded later than some date);
+- Add all new videos to Youtube playlists (uploaded later than some date and optionally prior to some number of days);

     - from all subscribed channels;